-- Regular bouts of MVPA (30-45 min) benefit, especially in elderly and with chronic disease. - Social isolation, confinement and stress adversely affect immune function; Exercise shown to counter this. - Fitness seems to enhance the immune system: - Moderate activity can reduce respiratory tract illness by 30% to 40%. - Likely also protects against SARS-CoV-2. - However, prolonged intense activity (more than 90 min) can result in temporary immune suppression for up to 72 hours.
+- Regular bouts of MVPA (30-45 min) benefit, especially in elderly and with chronic disease. - Social isolation, confinement and stress adversely affect immune function; Exercise shown to counter this. - Fitness seems to enhance the immune function: - Moderate activity can reduce respiratory tract illness by 30% to 40%. - Stands to reason it could protect against SARS-CoV-2. - However, prolonged intense activity (more than 90 min) can result in temporary immune suppression for up to 72 hours.